 Andrew learned winemaking quickly and thoroughly, doing the work of crush in New Zealand, California, the Mosel and Barossa before finding a permanent home with Tranche in Walla Walla.
 “It seemed like a most interesting place to make an impact in a young and fast-moving wine industry,” he explains.

-Now in his seventh Washington vintage, Andrew’s global perspective and fine-tuned touch with a wide range of grape varieties is evident in every bottle of Tranche wine.
+Andrew’s global perspective and fine-tuned touch with a wide range of grape varieties is evident in every bottle of Tranche wine.